BestTimesToVisit.com Logo

 packing

-Pack light, comfortable clothing suitable for both hot and humid weather and occasional rain showers.
-Bring comfortable walking shoes as you'll be doing a lot of exploring on foot.
-Don't forget sunscreen, a hat, and insect repellent.
+Pack light, comfortable clothing suitable for hot and humid weather.
+Bring a light raincoat or umbrella as unexpected showers can occur.
+Comfortable walking shoes are essential as you'll likely be doing a lot of walking, especially exploring the beaches and hills.

 Weather Details